Knotx/knotx/documentation/src/main/wiki/ActionKnot.md

 It is similar concept as `data-service-{NAME}` in [[View Knot|ViewKnot]].
 In the example, Action Handler registered under name `step1` will handle this form data submission.
 - `data-knotx-on-{SIGNAL}` - name of a [Signal](#Signal) that should be applied.
-In the example there is only one signal success with the value `'_self'` which means that after correct response the client will stay on the same page.
+In the example there is one signal success with the value `'/content/local/login/step2.html'` and one signal error with the value `'_self'`.
+Signal `'_self'` means that after error response (error signal returned) the client will stay on the same page.

 ### Signal
 Signal is basically a decision about further request processing.
 Value of the signal can be either:
-- `url` of a page that user should be redirected to after processing form submit,
+- `path` of a page that user should be redirected to after processing form submit,
 - `_self` - that indicates that there will not be redirect, instead current page will be processed (generated view for instance).
 In other words, the page processing will be delegated to next [[Knot|Knot]] in the graph.